 - Business and home telephone numbers of key officials of each such educational agency

-The BOCES-wide Safety Plan provides the framework for the Building-Level Emergency Response Plan.
+The BOCES-wide School Safety Plan provides the framework for the Building-Level Emergency Response Plan.

-The BOCES has developed policies and procedures related to school building security, including, where appropriate: visitor sign-in and badge procedures, employee badges and security procedures.
+The BOCES has developed procedures related to school building security, including, where appropriate: visitor sign-in and badge procedures, employee badges, security procedures.

-BOCES has implemented procedures for the dissemination of informative materials regarding the early detection of potentially violent behaviors, including, but not limited to: the identification of family, community and environmental factors to teachers, administrators, parents and other persons in parental relation to students of the school district or board, students and other persons deemed appropriate to receive such information.
-BOCES participates in programs such as: child abuse and prevention workshops, programs to train staff on how to identify potentially violent behaviors and other risk factors.
-BOCES also employs school psychologists, social workers, special education staff and school nurses who help identify early warning signs in students, early intervention/prevention strategies and the development of violence prevention instruction for staff.
+The Albany-Schoharie-Schenectady-Saratoga BOCES has implemented procedures for the dissemination of informative materials regarding the early detection of potentially violent behaviors, including, but not limited to: the identification of family, community and environmental factors to teachers, administrators, parents and other persons in parental relation to students of the BOCES or board of education, students and other persons deemed appropriate to receive such information.
+The BOCES has and continues to participate in programs such as: child abuse and prevention workshops, programs designed to provide staff on how to identify potentially violent behaviors and other risk factors.
+The BOCES additionally employs school psychologists, social workers, special education staff and school nurses who are instrumental in assisting the BOCES in identifying early warning signs in students, early intervention/prevention strategies and the development of violence prevention instruction for staff.

 Appropriate prevention and intervention strategies include:

-- Collaborative agreements with state and local law enforcement officials designed to ensure that school safety officers and other security personnel are adequately trained including training on how to de-escalate potentially violent situations;
+- Collaborative agreements with state and local law enforcement officials designed to ensure that school safety officers and other security personnel are adequately trained including being trained to de-escalate potentially violent situations;

 - Non-violent conflict resolution training programs;